Nils Lofgren, guitarman to the stars, also shines solo

 He always checks with Springsteen's camp to make sure he's not needed for the day job.

-"It's a very cherished honor and I'll certainly always be there if and when they go out again.
+"It's a very cherished honour and I'll certainly always be there if and when they go out again.
 Of course, I hope there's another chapter, like everybody else."

 (Reporting by Angus MacSwan, Editing by Michael Roddy and Andrew Heavens)